-Understanding the Difference Between a Three of a Kind and a Two Pair
+The Difference Between a Three of a Kind and a Two Pair

-A three of a kind is any hand that has three of the same rank of card in any of the four suits.
+Three of a kind is any hand that has three of the same rank of card in any of the four suits.
 Here are a few examples of different hands that all qualify as three of a kind:

 There are 858 unique combinations that qualify as a three of a kind.
-This hand and its ranking is the same in both community and draw poker games but they may appear differently in each of these different types of poker games.
+This hand and its ranking is the same in both community and draw poker games, but they may appear differently in each of these different types of poker games.

-In a community poker game such as Texas Hold’em, a player may have a 10 of clubs and a 10 of diamonds with the flop revealing a 10 of hearts to complete their three of a kind.
+In a community poker game such as Texas hold’em, a player may have 10♣ 10♦, with the flop revealing 10♥ to complete their three of a kind.
 This is referred to as a set because you’re holding a pair.
-You can also make a three of a kind with one card in your hand and two community cards.
+You can also make the three-of-a-kind Texas hold’em combination with one card in your hand and two community cards.
 This is known as trips.
-A set is considered to be more valuable because your opponents are less likely to realize that you’re holding a pair.
+A set is considered to be more valuable in Texas hold’em poker hands because your opponents are less likely to realize that you’re holding a pair.
 In a regular draw game, you have to draw three of the same cards.

 What Is a Two Pair in Poker?

-Simply put, a two pair in poker is two pairs of matching value cards of any of the four suits in a player’s hand.
-Here are a few examples of different hands that all count as a two pair:
+Simply put, two pair in poker is two pairs of matching value cards of any of the four suits in a player’s hand.
+Here are a few examples of different hands that all count as two pair:

 How Do Poker Hand Rankings Work?

-Before we dive into the differences between a three of a kind and a two pair, it’s important to understand how the ranking of poker hands works.
+Before diving into the differences between three of a kind and two pair, it’s important to understand how the ranking of poker hands works.
 Basically, the value of each hand is determined by how likely you are to receive it in any poker variant.
 The more common the hand, the less value it has.
 If that’s what you prefer to play, bear in mind that the value of poker hands in video poker may differ slightly, so be sure to check how hands are ranked in your favorite version of video poker.

-- Three of a kind – 46.32:1
+- Three of a kind: +4,632.

-- Four of a kind – 4,164:1
+- Four of a kind: +416,400.

 While understanding the odds of getting a specific hand is important, it’s also vital to know the strength of your starting hand so that you can decide whether you should fold or take a chance on getting a winning combination.

-Even though these specific values may once again change depending on which version of poker you play, ultimately, it’s still harder to make three of a kind than a two pair, which is why it’s considered a stronger hand.
+Even though these specific values may once again change depending on which version of poker you play, ultimately, it’s still harder to make three of a kind than two pair, which is why it’s considered a stronger hand.

 Put Your Improved Poker Knowledge and Skills to the Test at BetMGM

-Register at BetMGM to join in all the online poker action!
+Register at BetMGM to join in all the online poker action.